SeanKilleen/seankilleen.github.io/credits/index.md

 ## General Credits

 * I think much credit is due to [Phil Haack](http://haacked.com/).
 He inspired me with the idea that the entirety of a blog could be collaborative, and his posts on it removed some of the fear for me.
 His blog is the reason that I have an edit link, an issue submission link, and, well, this credits page.
-His blog is a constant source of inspiration.
+He's a constant source of inspiration.
 * Thanks to [David Coyle][coyled github] for his [atom.xml template for Jekyll][atom.xml link].
 * Thanks to [Nick Williams][Nick Williams link] for a [great gist][nick gist link] on bringing google code prettify into my posts
 * Thanks to [Pat Hawks][Pat Github] for helping [fix][pat 1] [several][pat 2] [issues][pat 3] early on.
 Thanks, Pat!